KenChiang1997/Python-with-SQL/README.md

   https://medium.com/geekculture/how-to-install-sql-server-in-mac-m1-41121e110214

 - Use Docker to set the virtual environment and use SQL Server in Azure Data Studio.
-- Azure Data Studio let us write SQL in jupyter notebook file, which I believe is the most freidenly IDE when learning data-related language
+- Azure Data Studio let us write SQL in jupyter notebook file, which I believe is the most freidenly IDE when learning data-related language.
+- Still Updating....